-- 77. The TPE reports the results of its assessment in a validation report. - 78.
-The TPE states in the validation report either of the following final validation opinion: - (a) A positive validation opinion with a date of submission; or - (b) A negative validation opinion explaining the reason for its opinion if the TPE determines that the proposed JCM project does not fulfill the applicable JCM requirements or the information provided by the project participants is insufficient. - 79.
+- 84. The TPE reports the results of its assessment in a validation report. - 85.
+The TPE states in the validation report either of the following final validation opinion: - (a) A positive validation opinion with a date of submission; or - (b) A negative validation opinion explaining the reason for its opinion if the TPE determines that the proposed JCM project does not fulfill the applicable JCM requirements or the information provided by the project participants is insufficient. - 86.
 The validation report gives an overview of the validation conclusions and the validation process used by the TPE.
-All validation findings are identified and justified. - 80.
-In its validation report, the TPE provides the following: - (a) A summary of the validation process and its conclusions; - (b) All its applied approaches, findings and conclusions; - (c) Information on public inputs carried out by the Joint Committee, including dates and how inputs received have been taken into account by the project participants; - (d) Responses of the project participants to CARs and CLs, and discussions on and revisions to project documentation; - (e) A list of interviewees and documents reviewed; - (f) Details of the validation team, technical experts, internal technical reviewers involved, together with their roles in the validation activity and details of who conducted the on-site visit; - (g) Information on quality control within the team and in the validation process; - (h) Appointment certificates or curricula vitae of the TPE's validation team members, technical experts and internal technical reviewers for the project. - 81.
+All validation findings are identified and justified.

+- 87. In its validation report, the TPE provides the following: - (a) A summary of the validation process and its conclusions; - (b) All its applied approaches, findings and conclusions; - (c) Information on public inputs carried out by the Joint Committee, including dates and how inputs received have been taken into account by the project participants; - (d) Responses of the project participants to CARs and CLs, and discussions on and revisions to project documentation; - (e) A list of interviewees and documents reviewed; - (f) Details of the validation team, technical experts, internal technical reviewers involved, together with their roles in the validation activity and details of who conducted the on-site visit; - (g) Information on quality control within the team and in the validation process; - (h) Appointment certificates or curricula vitae of the TPE's validation team members, technical experts and internal technical reviewers for the project. - 88.
+The TPE accredited under ISO 14065 includes the symbol of the accreditation body in the validation report. - 89.
 The TPE provides the project participants with the report along with the supporting documents, and informs the Joint Committee of the outcome.